ECARD prepaid card review

 How do I get ECARD?

-Sign up for ECARD online, at the New York storefront location or through ECARD partner travel agencies:
+Sign up for ECARD online, at the New York storefront location or through ECARD partner travel agencies.
+To sign up online, follow the steps below:

-- Visit the ECARD website and click Apply Today.
+- Visit the ECARD website, enter your email address and click Apply Now.

 - Review all information, then click Confirm.